• Ebook

 Instructions

-• Heat a large skillet with olive oil to medium high heat.
+• Peppers and onions: Heat a large skillet with oil to medium high heat.
 Add peppers and onion and cook, stirring on occasion, until they begin to soften (about 5-7 minutes).

-• Add wine, salt, rosemary, and red pepper flakes.
-Cook for about 10 minutes more or until peppers and onion are as soft as desired.
-Season with salt and pepper to taste!
+• Spices and flavorings: Depending on the variation you choose, add the wine, salt, and spices.
+Cook for 5-10 minutes more or until the peppers and onion are as soft as desired.
+Typically Mexican style peppers and onions are a bit firmer, and Italian style are a bit softer.
+Season with additional salt and pepper to taste.

 Notes